vaibhavvesmaker/AI_driven_performance_-evaluation_system/README.md

 ## Conclusion

 This project demonstrates an end-to-end system involving data collection, NLP for sentiment analysis, machine vision for face detection, reinforcement learning for process optimization, KPI calculation, UAT, and reporting using Python.

+Code to learn, improve and build the best.